hack101/AwesomePython/README.md

 Being a powerful language isn't all about the built in tools.
 Python is also great because it has a very nice package manager and plenty of packages to tackle almost any problem.
-You can think of pacakges as libraries: large amounts of code that someone else has written to complete a task, and that you can easily use in your code.
+You can think of packages as libraries: large amounts of code that someone else has written to complete a task, and that you can easily use in your code.

 For example, lets say I wanted to find all the webpages that are linked to by an url.
 It's easy with Python!
 Use pip install a library called beautiful soup with:  `pip install beautifulsoup`,